Best CRM for Construction Companies: 12 Tools Ranked for 2026

 Our 12-Point Evaluation Methodology

 We scored each CRM against 12 criteria weighted for construction-specific workflows.
-This is not a feature checkbox exercise.
-Each criterion was scored 1-5 based on depth of functionality, not just presence/absence.
+Each criterion was scored 1-5 based on depth of functionality, not just presence or absence.

 CriterionWeightWhat We Measured